Frequently asked questions about THMs

 THMs can evaporate and be inhaled while showering, however, the EPA has determined that this exposure is minimal compared to that from consumption.

-Is the water safe for the general public to drink?
+Is the water safe for the public to drink?

 Yes, the water is safe for the general population to drink.
-If you have a medical condition that suppresses your immune system, or if you are worried about the quality of your tap water, you can consult your doctor for recommendations or follow the advice given above.
+If you have a medical condition that suppresses your immune system, or if you are worried about the quality of your tap water, you can consult your doctor for recommendations.

 Where can I get more information?